laravel/docs/helpers.md

 <a name="method-fluent-str-is-not-empty"></a>
 #### `isNotEmpty` {#collection-method}

-The `isNotmpty` method determines if the given string is not empty:
+The `isNotEmpty` method determines if the given string is not empty:

     use Illuminate\Support\Str;